Accessibility on a Road Trip

 Don’t wait until you arrive or when it’s time to leave to rent handicap transportation.
 These vehicles tend to go quickly, so call a few months in advance to ensure your needs will be met.
 Make sure that they have all the necessary equipment and safety measures, such as tie-downs and ramps, and that they can accommodate the size of your wheelchair.
 You’ll also need to be sure you have the correct auto insurance if you plan to drive yourself.
 If you need a taxi to drive you to and from your hotel, prearrange your pickup and drop off times.

 Being technologically prepared is also important.
-Make sure that you have any adapters and converters you need to plug in your devices (such as a CPAP machine or electric wheelchair).
+Make sure that you have any adapters and converters you need to plug in your devices (such as assistive devices or electric wheelchair).
 Also, find places in the area ahead of time that carry any supplies you may need.
 Many places have organizations that work with people with disabilities and may have wheelchairs or scooters that you can rent, so you may not need to worry about bringing one from home.

 You may also bring along your U.S. issued disability parking permit when traveling outside the country.
 Many European countries will recognize it.
 Just be sure to display it on the dashboard, not the rear view mirror.
 If you have any concerns about being accommodated on your trip, don’t hesitate to call ahead and ask.
 Being prepared means you can enjoy yourself!